 To upload your locations, there are a few required fields you'll need to include, and then some optional fields for other data you'd like to associate.
 Start by gathering the following information in an excel sheet:

-- Performance Metric: This may be last year's total / average sales, the number of customers, annual growth rates, etc. This metric will be used to rank each store location from top to bottom and shown on each location's pop-up:
+Performance Metric: This may be last year's total or average sales, the number of customers, annual growth rates, etc. This metric will be used to rank each store location from top to bottom and will be shown on each location's pop-up menu:

 You can include any other metadata in your columns that you'd like to show:

-- Custom Attributes: Any other information can be brought into the table, such as store hours, phone number, district manager, franchise, the number of tables/seats, landlord, square footage, lease ends dates, etc.
+Custom Attributes: Any other information can be brought into the table, such as store hours, phone number, district manager, franchise, number of tables/seats, landlord, square footage, lease ends dates, etc.

 Including sales data in your location set?
 Awesome!
 Just make sure that you include a duplicated value in your spreadsheet of your sales in plain text form, with the column header showing your timestamp by YYYY-MM-DD.